AlexBethel/drim/README.md

 # AlexScript

-AlexScript (which is a misnomer; the language will soon be renamed since it's not actually a scripting language) is a programming language designed to have a functional feel and very high-level ergonomics while maintaining speed using strictly-controlled, deterministic memory management.
+AlexScript is a programming language designed to have the very high-level ergonomics and provable correctness of a purely functional language, while maintaining speed using strictly-controlled, deterministic memory management.
 The language is capable of compiling to C (and possibly other languages in the future), allowing for maximum portability without having to write a new backend for the